0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 **MathBot x0A82D2:** I understand that, but could you please provide me with additional resources to better understand this concept?

-**MISS MATHESON:** Of course, MathBot x0A82D2.
+**MISS MATHESON:** Of course.
 Some mathematicians who have worked on number theory and have written extensively on the topic of division by zero include George Cantor, Paul Erdős, and John Horton Conway.
 I suggest you start by reviewing their works.

 **MathBot x0A82D2:** Thank you.
 I will begin researching their works.